Skip to content

 So far, we have been working with each condition (DMSO and HDACi) separately, creating and refining the interaction spaces of each dataset.

 Now, we will use union_bedpe to merge the spaces into a single .bedpe file.
 This step takes the union of overlapping interaction regions from the two conditions, creating a unified set of candidate loops for comparison.
-For more information about how union_bedpe works, see our Docs.
+For more information about how union_bedpe works, see Figure 4 as well as our Docs.

 Terminal window